 War Department Letter

 As to converting Mileposts (MP) to Milemarkers (MM), I suggest: Key West was at MP 522 and MP 0 was at Jacksonville, subtract the indicated MP from 522 and that is the approximate distace to Key West whixh is equals a MM.
-J.W.)
+J.W.)"Refer to file no. P.E.
+167.3 "WAR DEPARTMENT

 "UNITED STATES ENGINEER OFFICE